os-climate/sostrades-dev-tools/docs/source/installation.md

 # SoSTrades Platform Installation

-This section is dedicated to installing the SoSTrades platform locally.
+This section is dedicated to install SoSTrades platform locally.

-> You can contribute to this documentation, give feedback, and raise a [GitHub issue](https://github.com/os-climate/sostrades-dev-tools/issues).
+> You can contribute to this documentation, give feedbacks and raise a [github issue](https://github.com/os-climate/sostrades-dev-tools/issues).

 Please note that supported operating systems are standard Linux-based systems, macOS systems, and Windows.

-It contains script facilities to clone repositories and create a virtual environment for the SoSTrades project.
+It contains script facilities to clone repositories, and create virtual environment for SoSTrades project.

-The expected folder organization is the following:
+The expected folder organisation is the following :

 ```
 ├── sostrades-dev-tools